mayawagon/mayawagon.github.io/worklog.md

 ## 11/1/17
 - QA'd ostensibly missing transcripts for T4SJ
 - emailed Greta and Raul to set up meeting about community wireless
-- requested a meeting with Diana about community wireless and t4sj
+- requested a meeting with Diana Nucera about community wireless and t4sj
 - messaged Khalid from the MozFest quiet room about [Recurse](https://www.recurse.com/)
 - responded to An-Me about London postal history and library web lit curriculum
+- sent a list of links and resources on web/digital literacy to Cheila Cruz

+## 11/2/17
+- sent intro email to Diana P., David, Rawle, Paul Levy, Larissa Larrier, José Serrano McClain, Kate Hohman, Anthony Sanford in preparation for partnership meeting
+- maturely handled an awkward social situation by communicating
+- Met with NYC Tech/Neighborhood Innovation Lab in Brownsville to talk about partnership, and to tour Osborn plaza

 ### to-do
 - read Red Hook proposal